Jim Kimsey: Philanthropy

-Kimsey served as Chairman Emeritus of Refugees International, an independent advocacy group that works to protect refugees and end the cause of displacement.
-Kimsey also served as a member of the board of the Vietnam Veterans Memorial Fund and as a Senior Fellow to the Department of Defense Business Board.
+Kimsey was Chairman Emeritus of Refugees International, an independent advocacy group that works to protect refugees and end the cause of displacement.
+Kimsey also was a member of the board of the Vietnam Veterans Memorial Fund and as a Senior Fellow to the Department of Defense Business Board.

 He was a member of the James Madison Council of the Library of Congress.
 In 2010, Speaker Nancy Pelosi appointed Kimsey to the Library of Congress Trust Fund Board, which oversees the investment of all gifts for the benefit of the Library’s collection and services.
 He served on the Executive Committee of the National Symphony Orchestra.

 His philanthropic endeavors also included the Kimsey Athletic Center at West Point, which he established in 1995.
 Kimsey also funded internships for military academy students through the Kimsey Scholarship.
 Cadets and midshipmen from West Point, the Air Force Academy, and the Naval Academy were competitively selected to serve in significant offices of government such as the Supreme Court, State Department, and Congress through the scholarship.

 Honors

 Kimsey received Presidential appointments to the Kennedy Center Board of Trustees and the West Point Board of Visitors.
 In 2001, Secretary of State Colin Powell named Mr. Kimsey as Chairman of the International Commission on Missing Persons, an organization dedicated to identifying hundreds of thousands of missing from conflicts and natural disasters around the world, through DNA research.

-One of the office buildings on the former AOL Campus in Ashburn Virginia, now an office for Verizon Media, is named The James Kimsey Center in his honor.
+One of the office buildings on the former AOL Campus in Ashburn Virginia, now demolished, was named The James Kimsey Center in his honor.